Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Reform

-Correlation "reform-revolution" in modern social science
+The “reform-revolution” relationship in modern social science

 The first stage was "golden age", when people lived easily and carelessly.